shivamcy/shivamcy/readme.md

 <p align="left">I've been developing my software engineering abilities for the past  few years with the express purpose of bringing my artistic dreams to life through code.</p>

- * 🌴 Residing in Noida
+ * 🌴 Residing in Noida.
- * 🌱 Learning C++, HTML , CSS , JavaScript.
- * 🌱 Creating MERN stack projects
+ * 🌱 Creating MERN stack & Python projects.
  * 👯 Looking to freelance and collaborate on Open Source Projects.
  * 💬 Ask me about what I've learned recently.
  * ⚡ Fun fact: I love house music especially while coding.